HAL at LIMOS✯

 You can log in using your UCA credentials.

-• search_data_hal: Enter dates and a list of users to retrieve all publications from these users between these two dates.
+- search_data_hal: Enter dates and a list of users to retrieve all publications from these users between those dates.

-• Fix_hal_ranking: Enter your identifiers; you will receive a table indicating misranked publications, a conference/journal name textually close to what the author indicated (found in Scimago/Core files), and a link to the HAL publication to modify it (if you are the owner).
+- Fix_hal_ranking: Enter your identifiers; you will receive a table indicating misranked publications, a conference/journal name textually close (found in the Scimago/Core files) to what the author indicated, and a link to the HAL publication to modify it (if you are the owner).

 If you are a researcher interested in this option, ask solene.drouet@uca.fr or bastien.doreau@limos.fr.